Data protection declaration according to the GDPR

 The other personal data processed during the sending process serve to prevent misuse of the contact form and to ensure the security of our information technology systems.

 4. Duration of storage

-The data will be deleted as soon as they are no longer necessary to achieve the purpose for which they were collected.
-For the personal data from the input mask of the contact form and those that were sent by e-mail, this is the case when the respective conversation with the user is finished.
-The conversation is terminated when it can be inferred from the circumstances that the facts in question have been finally clarified.
+The data will be deleted as soon as they are no longer required for the purpose for which they were collected.
+For the personal data from the input mask of the contact form and those sent by e-mail, this is the case when the respective conversation with the user has ended.
+The conversation is terminated when it can be inferred from the circumstances that the relevant facts have been conclusively clarified.